hiveot/hub.capnp/README.md

 ### Manual Install As User

-The Gateway can be installed and run as a dedicated user.
+The Hub can be installed and run as a dedicated user.

 Installation tarballs will be made available or build from source.
 After untarring or building go to the 'dist' folder and copy the files to the home's bin folder.